bwsw/sj-platform/SJDocs/source/Tutorial.rst

 6. Create output destination.
 At this step all necessary tables and mapping should be created for storing the processed result in an external data store.

 7. Create and launch instances.
 For each module we will create instances.
-That is a range of settings to perform an exact module type.
+It is a set of settings determining operation of engine-module collaboration.

 .. figure:: _static/instance.png
    :scale: 120%